 School Board Self-Assessment

-As always, AASB staff are available for district workshops to help with the review of the assessment and the development of an improvement plan.
-Contact Norm Wooten (email@example.com) or call 907-463-1660 for more information.
+As always, the AASB Board Development team is available for district workshops to help with the review of the assessment and the development of an improvement plan.
+Contact Tiffany Jackson or Jenni Lefing for more information, or call (907) 463-1660.